LegStahl/ControlConstantsCC/README.md

 cmake --build build --config=Release or Debug to build project and to get executable

 ### SIMULATE
-To simulate a working device is main.py is used.
+To simulate a working device "main.py" is used.
 There are two address where data can be written through WRITE request and can be read through READ request.